DUID & Drug Intoxication Defense Attorney in Las Vegas

 Arrested for Driving Under the Influence of Drugs in Nevada?
 Call 24/7

-What Are the Penalties for Driving Under the Influence of Drugs in Nevada?
+Penalties for Driving Under the Influence of Drugs in Las Vegas

 While the specifics depend on the controlled substances involved, the presence or absence of injuries, and any prior convictions, DUID convictions in Nevada result in serious penalties.